top of page

 Conclusions

-Mauve stinger jellyfish stings are painful but not life threatening.
-This year they were seen in increased numbers in New Jersey and New York State coastal waters.
+Mauve stinger jellyfish stings are generally painful but not life threatening.
+This year they were seen in increased numbers in some areas of Europe and previously have been found in New Jersey and New York State coastal waters.
 The literature, as is typical with jellyfish research, is sometimes contradictory.
 Avoidance of jellyfish when they are seen in the water is the best advice, but once stung, washing with seawater and gentle removal of attached parts of the jellyfish is recommended.
+Topical lidocaine may reduce pain and inactivate nematocysts.
+Immersion of the affected area, showering in warm water, or using hot packs to try to deactivate the venom appears to be a reasonable recommendation.
 Acid and alkali solutions have in some studies shown to worsen the venom discharge from nematocysts and are probably best avoided.
-Topical lidocaine may reduce pain and inactivate nematocysts.
-Other products that have been tested may have some benefit but the studies were either in vitro or were not of sufficient scientific quality.
+Other products that have been tested may have some benefit, but the studies were either in vitro or were not of sufficient scientific quality.

 References